ProgrammerKR/Rock-Paper-Scissors_Game.kr/README.md

-# Rock-Paper-Scissors_Game.kr
+# Rock-Paper-Scissors Game

-A simple, interactive Rock-Paper-Scissors game built with HTML, CSS, and JavaScript.
-Players can choose between rock, paper, or scissors, with the game randomly selecting the CPU's choice.
-The game displays the result with animations.
+🗃️ **A simple, interactive Rock-Paper-Scissors game built with HTML, CSS, and JavaScript.**

+## 📋 Features
+- Play against the CPU with a choice of Rock, Paper, or Scissors.
+- Interactive UI with animations for a fun gaming experience.
+- Displays the result of the match: Win, Lose, or Draw.
+- Centered watermark "Created by Kanishk Raj."

+## 🚀 Happy Coding 😊🖥️